What is Methyl Glycol?

 Methyl glycol is produced via the reaction of ethylene oxide with methanol, in water, and in a high temperature and high pressure environment.

-Methyl glycol has a flash point of 37 °C (closed cup) and is thus highly flammable and should be stored in a cool, dry, well-ventilated area that is free from the possibility of ignition.
+Methyl glycol has a flashpoint of 37 °C (closed cup) and is thus highly flammable and should be stored in a cool, dry, well-ventilated area that is free from the possibility of ignition.
 For transport purposes it is categorised as hazard class 3, and packing group III.
-It is classified as harmful and has a specific gravity of 0.965.
+2-methoxyethanol is classified as harmful and has a specific gravity of 0.965.

 Methyl glycol has the ability to dissolve a variety of different types of chemical compounds.
 This ability sees it used as a solvent for cellulose acetate, and a solvent for resins (particularly in the electronics industry).
-It is used in alcohol soluble dyes, and in quick drying varnishes, enamels, nail polishes and wood stains.
+2-methoxyethanol is used in alcohol soluble dyes, and in quick-drying varnishes, enamels, nail polishes and wood stains.

-Methyl glycol is also used as an additive in airplane de-icing solutions and small amounts of methyl glycol are also used as perfume fixatives and in the manufacture of photographic film.
+It is also used as an additive in aeroplane deicing solutions and small amounts of methyl glycol are also used in perfume fixatives and in the manufacture of photographic film.